CarterBrehm/csci3830-finalproject/README.md

 ## Glassfish
 The following instructions assume the admin console is available on port 4848.
 We will need to login to the console to setup the database and authentication.

+### Driver
+Before connecting to the MySQL server, the Glassfish server must be provided with the required driver class.
+The connector can be downloaded from the [MySQL Website](https://dev.mysql.com/downloads/connector/j/) as a `Platform Independent (Architecture Independent), ZIP Archive`.

+Inside the root level of the zip file, take the file named `mysql-connector-j-9.1.0.jar` and move it to `/$GLASSFISH_HOME/glassfish/lib/`.
+Reboot Glassfish to properly load the driver.

 ### Connection Pool
 First, a connection pool will need to be configured to connect to a MySQL database in which to store the user and customer accounts.